joafalves/pixel-community/README.md

 ### Runtime OS compatibility ###

-Pretty much the same as the [LWJGL](https://www.lwjgl.org/) dependency, which includes:
+For desktop, the same support as the [LWJGL](https://www.lwjgl.org/) dependency, which includes:

 - Windows (x86, x64, arm64)
 - MacOS (x64, arm64)
 - Linux (x86, x64, arm64, arm32)

 > Requires OpenGL 3.3+ support.

+There is also an Android platform implementation available (OpenGL ES) - **Experimental**.

 ### FAQ ###